Religion in Algeria: Islam

 Islam, the religion of almost all of the Algerian people, pervades most aspects of life.
 It provides the society with its central social and cultural identity and gives most individuals their basic ethical beliefs.

-Since the mid-20th-century Algerian War, led by the French, also called the Algerian Revolution, regimes have sought to develop an Islamic Arab socialist state, and a cabinet-level ministry acts for the government in religious affairs.
-Although the Boumediene regime consistently sought, to a far greater extent than its predecessor, to increase Islamic awareness and to reduce Western influence, the rights of non-Muslims continued to be respected.
-The Bendjedid government pursued a similar policy.

-Early history

-Before the Arab incursions, most of the Berber inhabitants of the area's mountainous interior adopted traditional Berber mythology.
-Some had adopted Judaism, and in the coastal plains many had accepted Christianity under the Romans.
-St. Augustine of Hippo, one of the most important theologians in Roman Catholicism, was born in Thagaste (Souk Ahras) and taught in Hippo (Annaba).
-A wave of Arab incursions into the Maghreb in the latter half of the 7th century and the early 8th century introduced Islam to parts of the area.

 During the 7th century, Muslims reached North Africa, and by the beginning of the 8th century the Berbers had been for the most part converted to Islam.
 Sunni Islam, the larger of the two great branches of the faith, is the form practiced by the overwhelming majority of Muslims in Algeria, while there is a small Ibadi minority.
 There is no significant Shia presence.

-One of the dominant characteristics of Islam in North Africa was the cult of holy men, or maraboutism.
+One of the dominant characteristics of Islam in North Africa was the cult of holy men, or maraboutism, which goes back to the traditional Berber religion.
 Marabouts were believed to have barakah, or divine grace, as reflected in their ability to perform miracles.
 Recognized as just and spiritual men, marabouts often had extensive followings, locally and regionally.
 Muslims believed that baraka could be inherited, or that a marabout could confer it on a follower.

 The turuq, meaning way or path, or brotherhoods, were another feature of Islam in the Maghreb from the Middle Ages onward.
 Each brotherhood had its own prescribed path to salvation, its own rituals, signs, symbols, and mysteries.
 The brotherhoods were prevalent in the rural and mountainous areas of Algeria and other parts of North Africa.
 Their leaders were often marabouts or shaykhs.
 The more orthodox Sunni Muslims dominated the urban centers, where traditionally trained men of religion, the ulema, conducted the religious and legal affairs of the Muslim community.